CodeBySemV/MSc_Scientific_Programming_Classification/README.md

 ## Overview
-The full code is available in the file named; Full_script.ipynb There is also an option to run the code in different parts, it is important to run the parts in consecutive order:
+The full code is available in the file named; Full_script.ipynb There is also an option to run the code in different parts, it is important to run the parts in consecutive order otherwise it doesnt work:
-- Part A:
+- Part A: Libraries, data cleaning and imputation
-- Part B:
+- Part B: Multivariate outlier detection
-- Part C:
+- Part C: Machine learning

 ---